emmasarps/knn_default_prediction/README.md

 🌟 Credit Default Prediction Using K-Nearest Neighbors (KNN) in R
 This project demonstrates how to apply the K-Nearest Neighbors (KNN) algorithm (with k = 7 and k = 9) to predict credit default based on customer balance and income.
-It also includes data visualization, evaluation metrics, and DevOps best practices like version control, folder structure, and reproducibility.
+It also includes data visualization, evaluation metrics, and DevOps best practices like version control, folder structure, containerization using Docker, and automation via GitHub Actions.

 ---